December 23rd, 2009

 Climate change may be magnifying the mercury content of the polar bears’ diet.
 A recently study, “Stable Isotope Food-web Analysis and Mercury Biomagnification in Polar Bears” shows that polar bears eat from two distinct food webs, one the ice algae-based web and the other ocean’s phytoplankton-based food web.
 As climate change shrinks the polar ice, polar bears face increased dependency on their other food source, the mercury-laden marine fish and animals.

 This entry was posted on Wednesday, December 23rd, 2009 at 9:00 am and is filed under Fish and Seafood, Kid Stuff, Mercury Exposure, Reports.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.